JaimePolidura/MemDB/libs/googletest/docs/advanced.md

 ## Logging Additional Information

-In your test code, you can call `RecordProperty("key", value)` to log additional information, where `value` can be either a string or an `int`.
-The *last* value recorded for a key will be emitted to the
+In your test code, you can call `RecordProperty("authKey", value)` to log additional information, where `value` can be either a string or an `int`.
+The *last* value recorded for a authKey will be emitted to the
 [XML output](#generating-an-xml-report) if you specify one.
 For example, the test